 Carnegie Mellon University Emergency Medicine Residency

 40 y/o F with abdominal pain, syncopal, +HCG.
-POCUS reveals free fluid in RUQ at inferior pole of the kideny and caudal tip of liver.
-Patient taken immediately to the OR and 800mL of blood and a left fallopian ectopic pregnancy is found.
+POCUS reveals free fluid in RUQ at inferior pole of the kidney and caudal tip of liver.
+Patient taken immediately to the OR and 800mL of blood evacuated.
+A left fallopian ectopic pregnancy was found.

 Always look for free fluid at the inferior pole of the kidney.
 POCUS saves lives.

 Uterine Rupture (Positive FAST)